eightbrains/uitk/README.md

 UITK uses a limited MVC approach.
 The `Widget` class joins the model and controller, while the theme implementation does the drawing and hit-testing.
 The controller controls layout of child widgets, where a widget requires them, but most layout is done by the view class.
 For reliability, the drawing code and the hit-test code need to be in the same module, in this case, the view.
 This is because drawing code essentially converts model (e.g. 3.141592f) into pixels, and the hit-test code needs to convert pixels into a location in an editable model (e.g. placing the cursor after "4").

+### Currently implemented
+- Platforms: macOS, Windows, Linux/X11 (might work with other Unixen), WebAssembly
+- Basic widgets one would expect
+- Internationalization:
+  - Displays text in all languages, but right-to-left may not work properly
+  - Supports VoiceOver on macOS
+- Basic sound playing (use OpenAL or similar if need something more thorough)

+### Not yet implemented
+- Printing
+- Gesture support
+- Multi-monitor may have bugs, probably mostly in moving between monitors
+- Drag-n-drop
+- Verify/implement emoji support, including correct delete / cursor moving especially if the DPI is different
+- Verify/implement newer macOS features like voice dictation
+- Full right-to-left support
+- Drawing drop shadows
+- Tab control (use SegmentedWidget + StackedWidget instead, like Mac apps do)
+- Native widget container (would allow using native OpenGL, video, WebView, etc.)
+- Swift, Python, Rust? bindings

+### Out of scope (at least for now)
+- Networking (use cURL or a C++ library)
+- WebView (infeasible to implement, and can't abstract native widget because Linux/WASM don't have one)
+- Video playback (not sure how support on Linux [especially] and WebAssembly would work)
+- OpenGL/Vulkan backend
+- OpenGL/Vulkan widget
+- VoiceOver equivalent in Windows (the frameworks supports it, but crashes in kernel32.dll with no information, and I really hate spending time on Windows; if someone opens an issue with information on how to resolve the crash I will implement the rest).

 ### Why a new toolkit?
 I am not aware of a toolkit that covers all of the following: